What is a Trustee in Bankruptcy?

 - DON’T be scared to ask if the organisation has a registered bankruptcy trustee on staff.
 They may not be able to answer the question, or they may tell you they refer matters to an external trustee.
 If that’s the case, consider walking away and finding a qualified practitioner (like us) or AFSA instead.

-The pitfalls of not speaking with a qualified source like a registered bankruptcy trustee
+The pitfalls of not speaking with a qualified source like a registered trustee

 We’ve heard many horror stories about advice received from some so-called “bankruptcy experts”.
 After paying thousands in fees for paperwork, the advice rendered to some of the victims we’ve spoken with was woefully inaccurate.